-We understand that choosing a 3D printer for your school can be a difficult decision.
-While many will be great for high school students or a hobbyist, some are less suited for regular use in a K-8 classroom or library environment.
+We understand that choosing a 3D printer for your primary, elementary or middle school can be a difficult decision.
+While many will be great for high school students or a hobbyist, some are less suited for regular use in a K-8 classroom, Makerspace or library environment.

 At Makers Empire, we’ve helped thousands of K-8 teachers in Australia, America, Europe and Asia integrate 3D printing and design into the classroom so we understand what works and what doesn’t.